-Our refocussed Community Youth Safety Group (CYSG) has been identified as being suitable for rolling out an Adolescent Risk Management meeting structure that has been piloted in West Kent.
-The new District Contextual Safeguarding Meeting (DCSM) will continue to raise awareness of the risks our young people face, with a new escalation pathway for individuals, groups and places to a Complex Adolescent Risk Meeting (CARM).
+Through the District Contextual Safeguarding Meeting (DCSM), as part of the Adolescent Risk Management structure, SMP Partners will continue to work collaboratively to identify individuals and locations of concern and put in place support for individuals and undertake location assessments to identify opportunities to provide contextual safeguarding in areas of concern.
+Where necessary, individuals, groups and places will be escalated to a Complex Adolescent Risk Meeting (CARM) for further support.
 With no "home grown" gang in Maidstone, vigilance is needed to ensure our young people are aware of the threat posed by London and other Kent based gangs, gang culture itself and the associated CSE/substance misuse issues.
 We must also identify and divert the activities of disruptive groups of young people within our communities where their behaviour causes an increase in the fear of crime.